Engfa Waraha: Women In Cinema Spotlight

-In May 2025, Thai actress Engfa Waraha was honored at the prestigious Women in Cinema Gala, hosted by the Red Sea Film Festival Foundation during the 2025 Cannes Film Festival.
-Held at the iconic Hôtel du Cap-Eden-Roc in Cap d’Antibes, the gala spotlighted seven women from the Arab world, Africa, and Asia who have made significant contributions to the film and entertainment industries.
+In May 2025, she was honored at the Cinema Gala, hosted by the Red Sea Film Festival Foundation during the 2025 Cannes Film Festival.
+Held at the Hôtel du Cap-Eden-Roc in Cap d’Antibes, the gala spotlighted seven women from the Arab world, Africa, and Asia who have made significant contributions to the film and entertainment industries.

-Waraha was celebrated for her breakout role as Meena in the 2023 television series Show Me Love, followed by acclaimed performances in Bangkok Blossom (2024) as Kulap and delivered a standout performance as Mo Jongyoi in The Paradise of Thorns (2024), The film was a major box office success and earned her the Best Actress of the Year award at the 2025 Thailand Box Office Awards, as well as a runner-up position for Best Actress at the 14th Thai Film Director Awards.
+Waraha was celebrated for her roles in the 2023 television series Show Me Love, Bangkok Blossom (2024) as Kulap and The Paradise of Thorns (2024).
+The Paradise of Thorns earned her the Best Actress of the Year award at the 2025 Thailand Box Office Awards, as well as runner-up for Best Actress at the 14th Thai Film Director Awards.

-Her growing body of work includes roles in Petrichor (2024) as Tul Chanwimol, along with appearances Unlimited Love and The Tipsy Mystery, further showcasing her versatility across genres.

-Her recognition at Cannes coincided with the announcement of her upcoming film Lady Bee, a cinematic adaptation of the Thai literary classic The Story of Jan Dara.
-The project is currently being marketed international by Mokster Films.

-With her expanding filmography and critically recognized performances, Engfa Waraha is fast becoming one of the most compelling actress of her generation.

-The Women in Cinema initiative, now in its third year, aims to celebrate female storytellers and creators who are redefining the film industry.
-Waraha’s inclusion marked a milestone for Thai representation on the global stage, alongside fellow honorees such as Elham Ali, Jacqueline Fernandez, Gaya Jiji, Amina Khalil, Rungano Nyoni, and Sarah Taibah.